menondj/RLearningUnity3D/README.md

 ### To Run:
-7] Import back the bytes file into TFModel folder in Unity and run the TicTacToe game.
+7] Import back the bytes file into TFModel folder in Unity and run the TicTacToe game after setting BrainType to 'Internal'